-Whether you're picking out a puppy from a breeder's litter or adopting a pup from a shelter, it's not a simple process—no matter how well-intentioned your search is.
-Being aware of common scams can help, but it’s also important to follow some simple guidelines to make sure that you don’t get misled (or ripped off!)
+Being aware of common scams can help, but it’s also important to follow some guidelines and be on the lookout for red flags to make sure that you don’t get misled (or ripped off)!

 Pay with a money order or ideally cash (or check) in person.
 Wired money cannot be refunded, and you cannot report it as a scam with money wiring services.
 If the seller agrees to meet with you but requests money first, do not comply.